shogowada/scala-json-rpc/README.md

 val server: JsonRpcServer[MyJsonSerializer] = JsonRpcServer(new MyJsonSerializer())
     .bindApi[CalculatorApi](new CalculatorApiImpl)

-// Feed JSON-RPC request into server and send response to client. val futureMaybeResponse: Future[Option[String]] = server.receive(json) futureMaybeResponse.onComplete {
+// Feed JSON-RPC request into server and send its response to client. val futureMaybeResponse: Future[Option[String]] = server.receive(json) futureMaybeResponse.onComplete {
   case Success(Some(json)) => // Send the response to client